Crowdfund Your Book – Get Paid BEFORE You Write

 How much did be receive?
 Over $500,000 in less than 30 days.
 That’s Kickstarter’s most successful book writing project at the time of this video.

-How Can You Make Crowdfunding Work for You
+How You Make Book Crowdfunding Work for You

-Realize that Crowdfunding is a way of bringing together people you already know.
+Realize that when you crowdfund your book, you are bringing together people you already know.
 Your job is getting them excited enough to fund your writing project.
+If they get excited enough, they will tell others.
+You hope for a chain-reaction of interest that will reach others outside your own circle of influence.

 Yes, the momentum you build will attract new people, but you must start out of thinking that’s a bonus.
 You need momentum from your network to attract new people.